List of Marvel Comics characters: S: Silver

 Silver (Jhimon Tang) is a character appearing in American comic books published by Marvel Comics.
-She was created by James Hudnall and John Calimee and first appeared in Alpha Flight (Vol. 1) #76 (July, 1989).
+She was created by James Hudnall and John Calimee and first appeared in Alpha Flight #76 (July 1989).
 She is a mutant with the ability to generate optic cold blasts, ice, and fly.

 She and her twin brother Zhao (codenamed Auric) were trained by the Chinese Communist government in their powers, and were set to join their super team, China Force.
 After defections within the team, the pair fled to Hong Kong.
 They later moved to Canada and were offered citizenship if they joined Gamma Flight.

 The team soon disbanded and the twins joined Beta Flight, but were soon kidnapped and experimented on until their deaths.
 Their bodies were set to be auctioned off by the Chess Set, but this was interrupted by the New Warriors and Spider-Man.
 The base was destroyed, and the twins' bodies fused with a scientist into an energy being before leaving for space.

+Silver Dagger

+Silver Dagger (Isaiah Curwen) is a former criminal and Cardinal with the Catholic Church.
+Driven mad after reading the Darkhold, Curwen became a sorcerer and began hunting magical beings, believing them to be great sinners.
+He took his name from his weapon, a silver dagger immersed in holy water that is effective against demons.

+Silver Dagger infiltrates the Sanctum Sanctorum and attempts to brainwash Clea, but is trapped in the dimension of Agamotto, which he conquers.
+Some time later, Silver Dagger surrenders his left eye to Agamotto, who gives it to Doctor Strange.
+Silver Dagger battles Werewolf by Night, during which his eye is inexplicably restored.

+Powers and abilities of Silver Dagger

+Silver Dagger possesses an extensive knowledge of Christian theology, having earned a D.d. and PhD. in theology from a Jesuit college.
+He has basic hand-to-hand combat skills, including aikido, judo, and boxing.

+Silver Dagger's left eye was replaced by the Eye of Agamotto, which can project beams of mystical force.
+He carries specially-crafted silver daggers which have been dipped in holy water for enhanced effectiveness against supernatural creatures.
+Silver Dagger uses a variety of automatic weapons which have been modified to fire silver bullets.